DaveMcMartin/anki-image2card/README.md

 This is a work in progress.
 Here are some planned features, it is not in priority order:

 - [ ] Github Action on release that generates binaries for Windows, macOS, and Linux.
-- [ ] Add local OCR option with Tesseract and make it default
+- [x] Add local OCR option with Tesseract with configurable text orientation
 - [x] Add support for multiple images
 - [ ] Add support for Ollama
 - [ ] Give user more control over AI configuration (prompts, etc)